kingychiu/hkust-msbd5001-fall2020-kaggle-nlgn/Readme.md

 Snapshots of the notebooks and the submission files are also in this repository.

-The submission 1 notebook should be able to run on local machine directly with updated data file path.
+The submission 1, 2 notebook should be able to run on local machine directly with updated data file path.

-The submission 2 notebook is a multi-stage training on 3 kaggle notebooks.
-It might be hard to rerun.

 If you cannot run the notebook, please let me know I can share the Kaggle notebooks directly.